Yeah, but what are your fuel trims?

 WHAT SHOULD YOUR FUEL TRIMS BE;

 What should your fuel trims be on your 10th gen Honda?
-Generally speaking STFT should float in the +/-5% with a stretch to 8-9% being ok depending on driving conditions.
+Generally speaking STFT should float in the +/-5% with a stretch to 9-10% being ok depending on driving conditions.
+You can expect max positive and or negative values under certain instances like flooring the pedal and heavy throttle lift off for example.
 For your LTFT you should be about half that with 0 being the sweet spot and +/- 3% still being acceptable.
 Once your STFT starts to get above +/- 15% or your LTFT +/- 10% it might be time to start looking for a problem like one of those listed above.

 As the plethora of aftermarket intakes for the Honda Civic continues to increase.
 You should pay close attention to how well they are designed to impact fuel trims.
 Correct airflow measurement is critical for optimal performance.
 A poorly designed intake can skew your numbers drastically and result in poor fuel trims.
 It is for this reason, among others, that we utilize precision machining and CAD modeling to make our intake system.
 These are numbers you'll want to keep in check.